harding/old-docs-history-bitcoin.org/en/developer-guide.md

 and 40% to Charlie's public key.

-Either Bob and Charlie can sign the transaction and [broadcast][] it to the peer-to-peer [network][], actually spending the satoshis.
+Either Bob and Charlie can sign the transaction and [broadcast][] it to the peer-to-peer network, actually spending the satoshis.
 If Alice creates and signs a transaction neither of them will agree to, such as spending all the satoshis to herself, they can find a new arbitrator and repeat the procedure.